 - Does your child have difficulty following directions, whether simple or complicated?

 - Does your child have reading, spelling, writing, or other speech-language difficulties?

 - Is abstract information difficult for your child to comprehend?

 - Are verbal (word) math problems difficult for your child?

 - Are conversations hard for your child to follow?

 If the disorder remains untreated or unmanaged; APD can interfere with learning at school.
 APD is most common in children with a history of prolonged otitis media (or glue ear).

 At Falls of Sound, we will perform a full hearing assessment and Auditory Processing Test with the Listening in Spatialized Noise – Sentences test (LiSN-S) to assess the disorder.

-Falls of Sound can offer specific auditory training in an attempt to train the brain to be able to use the different directions of arrival of the wanted and unwanted sounds.
+Further treatment is available to you or your child.
+Specific auditory training in an attempt to train the brain to be able to use the different directions of arrival of the wanted and unwanted sounds.

 At $295 this test will give you peace of mind.
 Call the team on 3378 5999 for Brisbane and 5443 8993 for the Sunshine Coast.